waweru12/pig-dice-project/README.md

 # Setup and Installation

 Make sure you have git installed.
-On the terminal, navigate to your workspace directory and run
+On the terminal, navigate to your workspace directory and run.